roman-milk/roman-milk.github.io/i-slave.md

  4. The Arrival

  It's hard to judge time and distance when you're hanging upside down over the sea while the downdraft of a helicopter is pummeling your skin and tearing at your clothes.
 If I had to guess the distance of the flight I would say it felt like seven hundred million miles.
 If I had to guess how long it took, I would say two lifetimes.
 Whatever the truth of the matter, by the time it was over I was a different person.
 I knew pure terror and I was willing to do whatever it took to avoid it in the future.
 I just wanted to survive and I was beginning to doubt that I would.
-Report_Story #3